zaneveld/uwb_hyak_resources/README.md

 #set a password so you don't have to keep track of authentication tokens
 jupyter-notebook password

-#you can also edit the config rather than specifying these parameters every time you launch your server. up to you.
+#you can also edit the config rather than specifying these parameters every time you launch your server:
 jupyter-notebook --generate-config
 vim ~/.jupyter/jupyter_notebook_config.py